Salsa Criolla (Red Onion Dressing) is the most popular accompaniment for Peruvian dishes. It's simple to prepare and brightens any dish.

 If you ever get a chance to enjoy Peruvian food, you'll notice salsa criolla is served frequently with meals.
 It's used to brighten the flavors of a dish and is commonly used to top frijoles (beans), lentils, and otherwise plain foods.
 Every bite awakens the taste buds with a slight crunch from the onions and the piquancy from the vinegar and lime juice.

-When my Tía Martha visited from Peru, she made this salsa to accompany frijoles (beans) she made for dinner.
-When preparing the Salsa Criolla, she first cut the red onion in half and placed it in a bowl of cold water.
+When my aunt visited from Peru, she made salsa criolla to accompany the frijoles (beans) she was making for dinner.
+She cut a red onion in half and placed it in a bowl of cold water.
 When I asked why, she explained it eliminated tears when slicing.
 After 10 minutes or so, she took the onion out and began to slice.
 Tears formed and I asked if she was okay.
 She told me the onions were making her cry.
-Maybe the cold water here is different from Peru!
-We all laughed.
+Maybe the cold water here is different from Peru.

-- 1 red onion - should yield about 3 cups when thinly sliced
+- 1 large red onion, sliced into thin half moons should yield about 3 cups when thinly sliced

 - 2 tablespoons red wine vinegar

 - ½ teaspoon aji amarillo paste - or to taste* optional

 - 1 teaspoon kosher salt or to taste

 - Place the sliced onions in a bowl and sprinkle with a good pinch of kosher salt.
 Cover with cold water and squeeze the onions to "wash" them.
 This separates the membrane from the onion making them sweeter.
 Drain the water and add more cold water and squeeze the onions again without adding more salt.
 Drain.

 - Can be served immediately or refrigerated.
 Keeps refrigerated for a few days.